Fire and rescue services

 International banking services are limited.

-To drive in Tajikistan, you need both:
+To drive a vehcile in Tajikistan, you'll need:

 Get your IDP before you leave Australia.
 Driving without it could void your insurance.